U-CECE: A Universal Multi-Resolution Framework for Conceptual Counterfactual Explanations: Experimental Details

 \section{Experimental Details}

 For the supervised GNN models, we utilize a single-layer architecture with a dimension of 2048, optimized using Adam (no weight decay or dropout) with a batch size of 32 over 50 epochs.
 The learning rate is set to 0.04 for GCN and 0.02 for GAT and GIN; GAT specifically employs 8 attention heads, while the $\epsilon$ parameter for GIN is non-learnable.
-In the unsupervised setting, training is divided into a 30-epoch pretraining phase and a 20-epoch finetuning phase.
+In the unsupervised setting, training is perfomed in 30 epochs.
 For the VG dataset, a learning rate of $10^{-4}$ is maintained for both stages.
-For the CUB dataset, we utilize a learning rate of $10^{-3}$ during pretraining and $10^{-4}$ during finetuning.The number of training pairs, denoted as $p$, is set following the heuristic $p \approx N/2$ from the SGCE paper, resulting in 70K and 50K pairs for datasets with 500 and 422 graphs, respectively.
+For the CUB dataset, we utilize a learning rate of $10^{-3}$.
+The number of training pairs, denoted as $p$, is set following the heuristic $p \approx N/2$ from the SGCE paper, resulting in 70K and 50K pairs for datasets with 500 and 422 graphs, respectively.
 Finally, all experiments were executed on a single NVIDIA T4 GPU, ensuring a consistent and accessible computational baseline.